Clifford Algebra with Mathematica: Conclusion

-The basic ideas of the Clifford algebra of a vector space are presented and a \textit{Mathematica} package for calculations within this algebra is developed and used in some examples.
-The relevance of Clifford algebra in physics and mathematics lies in the fact that it provides a complete algebraic expression of geometric concepts such as directed lines, areas, volumes, etc. (For this reason, Clifford algebra is also referred as \textit{Geometric algebra} \cite{HesSob}).
-Quantities such as vectors, complex numbers, quaternions, Pauli and Dirac matrices, have been normally described by physicists with a potpourri of disjoint mathematical systems.
+The basic ideas of the Clifford algebra of a vector space are presented and a \textit{Mathematica} package for calculations within this algebra is developed and demonstrated for complex numbers, quaternions, the hyperbolic plane, Grassmann algebra and, Dirac and Pauli algebras.
+The relevance of Clifford algebra in physics and mathematics lies in the fact that it provides a complete algebraic framework of geometric concepts such as directed lines, areas, volumes, etc. (For this reason, Clifford algebra is also referred as \textit{Geometric algebra} \cite{HesSob}).
+Quantities such as vectors, complex numbers, quaternions, Pauli and Dirac matrices, have been normally described by physicists with a mixture of disjoint mathematical systems.
 All of them are naturally contained in a Clifford algebra.
 It becomes therefore an efficient mathematical language in a vast domain of physics.
+Future work comprises extending our Mathematica package to other high-level programming languages in order to facilitate its adoption within the community.